mahtorohit/push-to-me/README.md

 ## Now introducing ElectronJS application (currentlt only for OS X)
 Handy GUI utility to send push notification to your device.

-* Download dmg from "dist" directory.
+* Download dmg from release tab.
 * Install it.

 1. If you are working with GCM(andorid) then provide